Exceptional Care for You and Your Baby

 -

-Physicians in the field of maternal-fetal medicine (MFM) specialize in treating high-risk pregnancies and the most common types of pregnancy complications, including congenital disabilities, chromosomal issues and genetic disorders.
+Physicians in the field of maternal-fetal medicine specialize in treating high-risk pregnancies and the most common types of pregnancy complications, including congenital disabilities, chromosomal issues and genetic disorders.
 A maternal-fetal medicine specialist can help improve the likelihood of a successful, healthy delivery for mothers and babies who have risk factors.

-Present through all stages of your pregnancy, our MFM team of obstetricians, gynecologists, genetic counselors and sonographers can coordinate your prenatal tests and screenings, monitor your baby’s growth and help manage any pre-existing conditions that could affect your pregnancy.
+Present through all stages of your pregnancy, our team of obstetricians, gynecologists, genetic counselors and sonographers can coordinate your prenatal tests and screenings, monitor your baby’s growth and help manage any pre-existing conditions that could affect your pregnancy.

 Your obstetrician may refer you to a maternal-fetal specialist if you have any of the following risk factors: